Tightrope walking: Famous tightrope artists

-Rafael Zugno Bridi broke the world record of the highest ever tightrope walk, by walking between two hot air balloons more than a mile high above the ground.

 Metaphorical use

-The word funambulism or the phrase walking a tightrope is also used in a metaphorical setting not referring to any actual acrobatic acts.
+The word funambulism, the phrase walking a tightrope, and associated variants also occur in metaphorical contexts not referring to any actual acrobatic acts.
 For instance, politicians are said to "walk a tightrope" when trying to balance two opposing views with little room for compromise.
-The term can also be used in satirical or acidic contexts.
-Nicholas Taleb uses the phrase in his book The Black Swan.
-"You get respect for doing funambulism or spectator sports".
+The idea can also appear in satirical or acidic contexts.
+Nicholas Taleb uses the concept in his book The Black Swan: "You get respect for doing funambulism or spectator sports [...]."

 Taleb is criticising scientists who prefer popularism to vigorous research and those who walk a fixed and narrow path rather than explore a large field of empirical study.